How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 What can I do to help out my case?

-- Keep your attorney informed of your current address, phone number and email.
-If you are or were in custody, contact your attorney as soon as you are released.
+- Keep your attorney/counsel/lawyer informed of your current address, phone number and email.
+If you were in custody, contact your attorney/counsel/lawyer as soon as you are released.

-- Write notes about the facts of your case, questions, and the things to discuss before you meet with your lawyer.
+- Write notes about the facts of your case, questions, and the things to discuss before you meet with your attorney/counsel/lawyer.
+(Some carry a spiral notebook and/or calendar to track important dates and information).

-- Avoid discussing the facts of your case with anyone but your lawyer or investigator.
+- Avoid discussing the facts of your case with anyone but your attorney/counsel/lawyer or investigator.

-- When you are in jail, never discuss the facts of your case with others, visitors, and people you call on the phone (all communications and contacts are recorded).
+- Never discuss the facts of your case with others, visitors, and people you call on the phone (all communications and contacts are recorded).
 ALL NON-ATTORNEY CALLS FROM THE COUNTY JAIL ARE RECORDED, & MAY BE USED AGAINST YOU IN TRIAL, OR MAY BE USED AS THE BASIS FOR ADDITIONAL CRIMINAL CHARGES AGAINST YOU.

 - Avoid filing your own motions with the court.
-Only in extraordinary circumstances, such as a request for a new lawyer, will you be given a court hearing to argue your motion before a judge.
-You may research the law that applies to your case if you wish, but your lawyer is not obligated to accept your legal research or your legal conclusions.
+Only in extraordinary circumstances, such as a request for a new attorney/counsel/lawyer, will you be given a court hearing to argue your motion before a judge.
+You may research the law that applies to your case if you wish, but your attorney/counsel/lawyer is not obligated to accept your legal research or your legal conclusions.

-- When you are in jail, do not send letters to anyone discussing your case, as letters may be intercepted by law enforcement and used against you at trial.
-Avoid discussing the facts of your case in postal mail and email, (all communications and contacts are recorded).
+- Do not send letters to anyone discussing your case, as letters may be intercepted by law enforcement and used against you at trial.
+The person you trust could be called as a witness against you.
+Avoid discussing the facts of your case in postal mail and email, (all communications and contacts can be traced).

-- Provide your lawyer with a list of potential witnesses as soon as possible, with accurate telephone numbers where they may be reached, and addresses where they can receive mail if possible.
+- Provide your attorney/counsel/lawyer with a list of potential witnesses as soon as possible, with accurate telephone numbers where they may be reached, and addresses where they can receive mail if possible.

 - Be on time for court.